 Jeppe Street compound cluster 2021 (Source: Marc Latilla)

 The black workers compound is a U-shaped building that could house 312 workers.
 Living conditions were cramped with concrete double bunks in each wing and the length with shared ablutions at each end.
 The building is now a workers museum.

-White shift mangers lived in three semi-detached houses in Jeppe Street (Rahima Moosa Street today).
-The stables next door were demolished in 1928 and a double-storey house built for the ‘power station superintendent’ and his assistant.
+White shift managers lived in three semi-detached houses in Jeppe Street (Rahima Moosa Street today).
+The stables next door were demolished in 1928 and a double-storey house was built for the ‘power station superintendent’ and his assistant.
 The workers compound belonged to the municipal sanitary department prior to this and dates to around 1913.